cagov/design-system/docs/pages/style/content/write-in-plain-language.md

 ## How to do this in your writing

 Check reading levels with the [Hemingway Editor](http://hemingwayapp.com/).
 Eliminate very-hard-to-read sentences and minimize hard-to-read sentences.
 Check the reading level every time you edit content.
+Consider using [Microsoft Edge's Immersive Reader](https://support.microsoft.com/en-us/topic/use-immersive-reader-in-microsoft-edge-78a7a17d-52e1-47ee-b0ac-eff8539015e1) to read the text to you while in the Hemingway Editor.
+This is always helpful in the editing process, but is also how some people are better able to absorb your content.

 * Use simple words.
   * Your content still needs to be accurate.
 Do not sacrifice clarity for simplicity.